grame-cncm/guidodoc/mkdocs/docs/refs/tags/Text.md

 The default position for fingering is close to the note head.
 When **position** is specified, the fingering is placed above or below the note, avoiding collisions with the stems and always outside the staff.

+The position can be set at global voice level using the [\auto](../Miscellaneous/) tag.